merenlab/merenlab.org/software/anvio/help/index.md

 On this page you will find a complete list of anvi'o programs and artifacts.

 {:.notice}
-Confused by some of the 'omics terminology?
+Confused by some of the 'omics and/or anvi'o terminology?
 Check out <a href="http://merenlab.org/vocabulary/"> our vocabulary page</a>.

 {:.notice}
 Visit <a href="http://merenlab.org/2019/10/07/getting-help/">this page</a> to learn <b>how to get help from the anvi'o community</b>.